The Best Smart Coffee Machine In 2022

 The smart bits

-Other than a couple of purely aesthetic differences, the only thing I can basically see that I think is better with the “smart” version, is the panarello steam wand.
-The original “non-smart” version has a more standards panarello wand, while the Smart version has the same adjustable wand as with the De’Longhi Dedica, which I think is possibly the best version of these type of wands that I’ve seen.
+Other than a couple of purely aesthetic differences, the only thing I can truly see that I think is better with the “smart” version, is the panarello steam wand.
+The original “non-smart” version has a more standards panarello wand, while the Smart version has the same adjustable wand as with the De’Longhi Dedica, which I think is possibly the best version of these kind of wands that I’ve seen.

 Cheap as chips

-Modest to utilize
+Modest to work with

 Perfect panarello